Dion: Distributed Orthonormalized Updates: Related Work and Conclusion

 \section{Related Work and Conclusion}

 Prior work on preconditioned optimizer update rules includes Shampoo \citep{gupta2018shampoo} and SOAP \citep{vyas2025soap}.
 These second-order optimization algorithms have substantial compute and memory overheads, motivating the development of distributed \citep{anil2020scalable, shi2023distributed} and quantized \citep{wang20244bit} implementations of Shampoo.
-However, distributed Shampoo and SOAP are outperformed by Muon both on a per-step and wall-clock basis \citep{jordan2024muon}, suggesting that Muon's orthonormalizing update rule is algorithmically and computationally superior.
-In contrast, full-rank Dion can outperform Muon, particularly at larger batch sizes.
-Recent work such as COSMOS~\citep{liu2025cosmos} has shown promising results from combining SOAP- and Muon-style updates across different eigenspaces.
+COSMOS~\citep{liu2025cosmos} has shown promising results from combining SOAP- and Muon-style updates across different eigenspaces.

-Prior approaches to reducing communication overhead include gradient sparsification~\citep{wang2023cocktailsgd} and federated averaging~\citep{mcmahan2017communication, douillard2023diloco}.
+Prior approaches to reducing communication overhead include gradient sparsification~\citep{wang2018atomo,wang2023cocktailsgd} and federated averaging~\citep{mcmahan2017communication, douillard2023diloco}.
 We consider these techniques as complementary to Dion.
 Dion aims to be an efficient optimizer in itself, and it can be combined with these techniques to further lower communication.

-Dion takes inspiration from DeMo~\citep{peng2024decoupled}, which uses decoupled momentum and lowers communication requirements through lossy compression based on the discrete cosine transform.
-DeMo is quite effective when very aggressive compression is necessary, but it underperformed Dion at more modest levels of compression.
-Unlike DeMo, Dion's decoupled momentum also guarantees exact equivalence to synchronous momentum.

 Dion also connects to recent studies on low-rank updates~\citep{cosson2023low,jadbabaie2023adaptive} and memory-efficient optimizers like GaLore~\citep{zhao2024galore}.
 In contrast to observations from~\cite{song2024does}, the results here suggest that low-rank training can succeed when paired with an effective error feedback rule.